 |[ Proceedings Contents ] [ WAIER Postgraduate Awards 2009 ]

-Abstract for a PhD thesis submitted to The University of Western Australia.
-Di Gardiner received a WAIER Postgraduate Award in absentia at Forum 2009.
+Abstract for a Master of Education thesis submitted to Edith Cowan University in May 2008.
+Jessica Elderfield received a WAIER Postgraduate Award in absentia at Forum 2009.

 This thesis described a research study that investigated the empirical differences between two competing regression methods used to produce value-added performance indicator information for the monitoring of school effectiveness, and the practical consequences for schools when using this information for school improvement and accountability purposes.
 The two regression methods under review were single-level Means-on-Means regression and Multilevel Modelling.
 The study involved data from 24 government secondary schools with a total of 2862 students in 132 Year 8 classes in Western Australia.
 The dependent variable was a Rasch-created linear measure of Year 8 Numeracy from data of a Mathematics assessment, specially designed by the Department of Education.
 The main independent variable was a Rasch-created, linear measure of Year 7 Numeracy from student data of the Western Australian Literacy and Numeracy Assessment.
 Students' scored responses on items from both assessments were calibrated on a common Western Australian Monitoring Standards in Education linear scale which enabled: (1) the movement of a student's performance to be measured over time; and, (2) the application of subsequent statistical analyses from which valid inferences could be made.
 There were four other independent variables: (1) gender (male or female); (2) ethnic group (Aboriginal and Torres Strait Islander, or non-Aboriginal and Torres Strait Islander status); (3) language background (English or other than English); and the school-level variable; and (4) school socioeconomic status.